INL/BlackLab/doc/technical/index-formats/integrated.md

 These delineation characters make sure we can generate a regular expressions that avoid any unwanted matches (e.g. prefix or suffix matches).

+Relations with attributes are indexed twice: once with, and once without attributes.
+The second version is used to speed up queries that don't filter on the attributes.
+This version is marked with a `\u0004` appended to the term, so we know to skip it when determining relations statistics.

 ### Payload